MILANBHADARKA/WEB-DEVELOPMENT/README.md

     ```
 5. Open a pull request.

-## License

-This repository is licensed under the MIT License.

 ## Contact

-For any questions, suggestions, or feedback, please open an issue on GitHub or contact me at youremail@example.com.
+For any questions, suggestions, or feedback, please open an issue on GitHub or contact me at work.bhadarka@gmail.com